-If you’re the type to keep your ear to the ground while on the road, Scanner Radio is happy to oblige offering up live audio from over 7,000 fire and police scanners, weather radios, radio repeaters, air traffic, and marine radios all over the planet.
-You can turn on notifications for alerts anytime a scanner hits than 3500 listeners, ensuring you’re in on the latest major events.
+If you’re the type to keep your ear to the ground while on the road, Scanner Radio is happy to oblige, offering up live audio from over 7,000 fire and police scanners, weather radios, radio repeaters, air traffic, and marine radios all over the planet.
+You can turn on notifications for alerts any time a scanner hits more than 3,500 listeners, ensuring you’re in on the latest major events.
 Also, you can check in with the scanners nearest to your location, view the top 50, and browse the directory by information genre.
 You’re always up to the minute and in the know with Scanner Radio.
 A paid version for $3 removes the ads.
 The newest version has been updated for Android 10.

 We have other messaging options in this article, but if you’re already using Facebook Messenger to keep in touch with friends and family, then you don’t want to change just because you’ve gotten into your car.
 If you have Facebook Messenger on your phone, then any incoming messages you receive will be sent to your Android Auto (if active), so you can keep up with everything.
 You can also have Android Auto read your messages out loud, and you can tap a large button to send a pre-typed “I’m driving right now” message in reply to any of your messages.
 It’s simple integration, but it’s certainly welcome for driving when you want as few distractions as possible.